yrazlik/GCMPush/README.md

 - You will basically implement the following classses:

   - MyGCMRegistrationListenerService: This class extends IntentService.
 You will register client to GCM service here and get the token in `onHandleIntent()` function.

+  - MyInstanceIDListenerService: This class extends InstanceIDListenerService.
+You will override `onTokenRefresh()` method and start registration service again there to handle token refresh situations.

+  - MyGcmListenerService: This class extends GcmListenerService.
+Override `onMessageReceived()` function and parse the message received and show notification to user.